Veeam Backup for Microsoft Office 365: Retention Types & Policy

 This retention type works in a similar way to retention policies in Exchange online:

-All the data in an Office 365 mailbox is stored for a specific number of days configured in Exchange admin center.
+All the data in an Office 365 mailbox is stored for a specific number of days configured in the Exchange admin center.
 If the data has not been modified for that number of days, it would be either deleted or placed in the archive part of a mailbox depending on the settings configured.

 For example, if a repository with item-level retention has seven days retention configured, then only the data that has been modified at least once for the last seven days would be backed up.